-Napa cabbages, more popularly known as chinese cabbages have sweet, crunchy, and celery-flavored leaves.
+Napa cabbages, more popularly known as Chinese cabbages have sweet, crunchy, and celery-flavored leaves.
 With just 16 calories in 100gms of fresh leaves, Napa cabbage is incredibly low in calories.
-As it requires more calories to digest it than the amount of calories it contains, it easily fits into the neo-class of zero calorie or negative calorie group of vegetables.
+As it requires more calories to digest than the number of calories it contains, it easily fits into the neo-class of zero calorie or negative calorie group of vegetables.

 - ¼ cup soy sauce